nrwl/nx-console/CONTRIBUTING.md

 We would love for you to contribute to Nx Console!
 Read this document to see how to do it.

+If you're new to vscode extension development, check out the [Extension API](https://code.visualstudio.com/api) docs.

 ## Got a Question?

 We are trying to keep GitHub issues for bug reports and feature requests.
 Stack Overflow is a much better place to ask general questions about how to use Nx Console.
+You can also join the [Nrwl Community Slack](go.nrwl.io/join-slack?utm_source=nxconsole) for help.

 ## Prerequisites

 - Install yarn: https://classic.yarnpkg.com/en/docs/install
 - Run yarn install in the root directory

-## Building the VSCode Plugin
+## Running the Extension locally

-You can build the vscode extension and run it in development mode by opening up this repo in Visual Studio code and hitting the f5 function key.
-This will launch `nps prepare.dev.vscode` in the background and spawn an extension development host version of VSCode so that you can try out your code.

-When you want to update the extension with a new set of changes, go back to the original editor you launched the extension host from and click the refresh button in the debug menubar (its green and looks like a browser refresh icon).
+In order to start Nx console in development mode, the repo needs to be built.
+Running `yarn watch` via the CLI or using the command prompt to execute `Tasks: Run Task -> Build and watch Nx Console` will automatically generate build artifacts whenever the code changes. </br>
+Use the `F5` key or the debug menu option `Launch Client + Server` to start the Extension Development Host.

+> :warning: Even though builds will be generated automatically, the Extension Development Host needs to be restarted in order to apply a new set of changes.

 ### Running Unit Tests